aptafti/2019-Deep-Learning-Fundamentals-and-Applications-in-Medical-Informatics-Workshop/README.md

 I would strongly recommend you to go through the [<strong>Google Colab</strong>](https://colab.research.google.com/notebooks/welcome.ipynb), but in case you would like to do the hands-on-practice on your local machine, there exists an instruction too.

-### You want to do the hands-on-practice using Google Colab:
+### Do you want to do the hands-on-practice using Google Colab?

+If you are going to take advantages of Google Colab, and try to use that for our proposed hans-on-practice, please follow the below steps, respectively:

 1) <strong> Dataset </strong>: Please [download](https://drive.google.com/file/d/13EPcGIn6ovvU0O4rCku3w5CFRi9CwQ1w/view?usp=sharing) the dataset.
 The present dataset is a small subset of the [chest x-ray image dataset provided by NIH](https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community).
 The original paper of the dataset is available [here](http://openaccess.thecvf.com/content_cvpr_2017/papers/Wang_ChestX-ray8_Hospital-Scale_Chest_CVPR_2017_paper.pdf).
-Thanks, NIH and the paper authors to privide an indeed interesting dataset to the research community.
+I thank NIH and the paper authors to privide an indeed interesting dataset to the research community.

+2) Within your <strong>Google Drive</strong>, please make a folder namely "<strong>chestimage</strong>".